Fish Passage Barrier Assessment

 How will the community be involved in the process?

 As the project progresses, the project team will engage with the public, stakeholder groups, community-based organizations, City departments, tribal groups, and environmental organizations through public events, meetings, social media notifications, and project website updates.
-We look forward to working with the community to develop this project.
+We look forward to working with the community to complete this project.

 Project Timeline

-• Fall 2025: The project team meets with the public and key stakeholders to gather input on the proposed fish barrier assessment criteria.
+Completed: Fall 2025: The project team meets with the public and key stakeholders to gather input on the proposed fish barrier assessment criteria.

-• Winter 2025: Field work begins, and the project team assesses fish barriers.
+Completed: Winter 2025: Field work begins, and the project team assesses fish barriers.

-• Spring 2026: The project team meets with the public and key stakeholders to gather input on preliminary results, assessment criteria and process.
+In progress: Spring 2026: The project team meets with the public and key stakeholders to gather input on preliminary results, assessment criteria and process.

-• Summer 2026: The project team presents the final report, with recommendations on which fish barriers to prioritize for replacement, to the City of Sammamish.
+Summer 2026: The project team presents the final report, with recommendations on which fish barriers to prioritize for replacement, to the City of Sammamish.